Battle of Cádiz (1669): Background

-An English prize-crew was sent aboard, and the King David was to follow the convoy to Salé.
-However, the recaptured ship was both poorly built for speed and laden with cargo, and the Mary Rose was obliged to tow her, retarding the convoy's progress.
+An English prize crew was sent aboard, and King David was to follow the convoy to Salé.
+However, the recaptured ship was both poorly built for speed and laden with cargo, and Mary Rose was obliged to tow her, retarding the convoy's progress.
 Consequently, they did not arrive at Salé until the 11th, where they met a two-masted brigantine from Tangier with Englishmen aboard.
 This vessel told them that there was an insurrection in progress and that they could not land, and recommended that they try to pick up some of the people ashore.
 The convoy remained there until the 13th, though failing to bring anyone aboard as they were detained in Salé.
 A storm forced them to leave the shore, towing the brigantine astern.
-The storm continued for the next few days, during which, says Hollar, the Mary Rose took on the brigantine's crew and passengers and let her go.
+The storm continued for the next few days, during which, says Hollar, Mary Rose took on the brigantine's crew and passengers and let her go.
 On the 15th they sighted Rota, but were unable to put in because of the contrary wind.
 On the 17th the convoy was joined by two merchantmen, one French and one Scottish, bound from the Canary Islands to Cádiz.
-Several times during these few days the Mary Rose saw two Algerine men of war; these merchantmen had also seen the men of war and come to the convoy for protection.
+Several times during these few days Mary Rose saw two Algerian men of war; these merchantmen had also seen the men of war and come to the convoy for protection.